-How will Ivywood support student's with special needs?
+How does Ivywood support student's with special needs?

-As a Michigan public school academy, Ivywood will be held to the same standards as every public school in Michigan.
-Even though a classical curriculum is rigorous, Ivywood will work to meet the needs of the individual students that attend each day.
-Ivywood will use a Multi-Tier System of Supports (MTSS) to meet the instructional needs of the students.
+As a Michigan public school academy, Ivywood is held to the same standards as every public school in Michigan.
+Even though a classical curriculum is rigorous, Ivywood works to meet the needs of the individual students that attend each day.
+Ivywood uses a Multi-Tier System of Supports (MTSS) to meet the instructional needs of the students.
 If a student qualifies for additional programs and or services, the special education team at Ivywood would develop an Individualized Education Program (IEP).
-Ivywood will develop programming that is appropriate to meet the individual needs of the student.
+Ivywood develops programming that is appropriate to meet the individual needs of the student.